haskins-io/StaffManagement/README.md

 The JetBrains Exposed framework is being used to communicate with the databases.

 #### Theme
-I'm using the Jetbrains Jewel stand-a-lone theme to try and make it look like a Jetbrains application.
+I'm using the Jetbrains Jewel stand-alone theme to try and make it look like a Jetbrains application.

 ## Things to do
 Crud the things